kjaymiller/Elasticsearch-Things-I-Learned/content/check_docker_settings.md

 ## If You Get a Licensing Error in Kibana, Check Docker to See If Elasticsearch Is Still Running

 Kibana will default to some imaginary Elasticsearch instance[^1] that it can't reach.
 I do know that part of this is to check for licensing (even if you are using the free license).
+This is why you may see the error `{"statusCode":503,"error":"Service Unavailable","message":"License is not available."}`

 Elasticsearch containers don't just turn off on their own for no reason so this usually means there is another issue which I will point to in the next step.